robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 is closed latest when Windows is shut down.
 - FileZilla, FireFtp, Cyberduck: Full operation, once proper configured (see above).
 Configure Cyberduck to transfer data in the command session.
+- WinSCP: works fine
+- NppFTP - FTP extension to Notepad++: Works fine and is very convenient.
 - Mountainduck: Works to some extent, but sometimes stumbles and takes a long time to open a file.